uchood/MicrophoneVolumeAdjust/README.md

 MicrophoneVolumeAdjust
 ======================

-Adjust WaveIn volume in Windows.
+Adjust WaveIn volume in Windows: XP, Vista and 7.

 Need compilator with C++11.